Jack Devine: Biography

 Devine would go on to run the Counter Narcotics Center and Latin America Division at CIA in the 1990s, and helped oversee the operation that captured Pablo Escobar in 1993.
-He also served as the head of the division during the military intervention in Haiti in the early 1990s, and was later promoted to Associate Director and Acting Director of Operations as well as serving as Acting Deputy Director of Operations from May 3, 1995 to July 18, 1995.
+He also served as the head of the division during the military intervention in Haiti in the early 1990s, and was later promoted to associate director and acting director of Operations as well as serving as Acting Deputy Director of Operations from May 3, 1995, to July 18, 1995.
 Devine retired from CIA in 1999, after 32 years, and joined the private sector where he joined forces with New York litigation attorney Stanley Arkin.
-Together they have provided high-end consulting services along with sophisticated international intelligence and investigative services for the last 15 years.
+Together they have provided high-end consulting services along with sophisticated international intelligence and investigative services for the last 23 years.

 Devine is the recipient of the Agency's Distinguished Intelligence Medal and several meritorious awards.
 He is a recognized expert in intelligence matters and has written op-eds and articles for The Washington Post, The Financial Times, The Miami Herald and The World Policy Journal.
 He has also made guest appearances on CBS, NBC, MSNBC, Fox News, as well as the History and Discovery channels, PBS and ABC Radio.
 On June 13, 2014, speaking in McLean, VA to former intelligence officers he predicted the likely partition of Iraq and further troubles in Afghanistan and Ukraine.

 Devine resides in New York City and is a member of the Council on Foreign Relations.
-He speaks Spanish and Italian.

-In 2011, Devine, a former ocean lifeguard in North Wildwood, NJ during his high school years, joined the South Jersey Alumni Team to compete in the United States Lifesaving Association National Championships held in Cape May, NJ.
-Rowing with fellow CIA retiree, Jim Campbell, who was an alternate sculler for the 1962 US Olympic team 8, Devine and Campbell won a bronze medal in the 65–69 surfboat doubles event.
-Returning to compete in 2012, Devine won gold in the 70–74 division.